russellasinclair/instagraft/readme.md

+# HEAVY REFACTORING OCCURRING IN NEW REPO - I'm leaving this here should anyone wish to continue this branch.

 # Instant Graftification

 Instant Graftification is a Javascript-based implementation of the Starfinder (an pen-and-paper RPG from Paizo) graft rules found in Appendix 1 of _Alien Archive_.
 The goal of this project is to enable Game Masters to easily generate printable stat blocks in a consistent, easy-to-use format.
 To this end, it intends to automate many of the calculations and adjustments for each graft, and insert them into a statistics block template page with a print/view version easily produced afterward.